avsecdongol/react-adminlte-3/README.md

 # react-admin-lte-3.0.4

-ReactJS version of the original AdminLTE dashboard.
-This project consists of widgets, charts and other components written in ReactJS.
-Stylesheets are borrowed from the AdminLTE project.
+ReactJS version of the original AdminLTE basic dashboard.

 ## Instructions to run